gurdasnijor/react-datascript/Readme.md

 /*Transact some data into the db...*/

-/*...Provide the db to all descendant components: */
+/*...Provide the db to all descendant components to query/transact against: */
 <DBConnProvider conn={conn}>
   <Component />
 </DBConnProvider>